 Code completion for an import item

 When Import Symbol completion is enabled, ReSharper’s completion list also suggests items from headers which are not included in the current file.
 If a class is not included in the current file, the completion list will suggest two options: insert an include directive, or add a forward declaration.
 A context menu with both options is shown by default, but you can change the default behavior on the page of ReSharper options (Alt+R, O).

 The Complete Statement feature inserts required syntax elements and puts the caret in a position where you can start typing the next statement.
 It allows you to use the Control+Shift+Enter shortcut instead of having to perform lots of other small actions.
 For example, this shortcut will automatically insert braces and a semicolon, and then put the caret where you can proceed to write the body:

 Syntax highlighting and tooltips

 By default, ReSharper provides extended highlighting of C++ syntax with configurable colors.
 If necessary, you can disable it on thepage of ReSharper options.
 There are 20 identifier types that you can highlight differently.
 You can change colors and fonts at any time in Visual Studio options ( ).

 ReSharper also replaces Visual Studio tooltips for code elements with its own tooltips, which have highlighted syntax, display method and field signatures, formatted XML and Doxygen comments:

-If necessary, you can disable ReSharper tooltips by clearing the Replace Visual Studio tooltips check box on the page of ReSharper options.
-Note also that ReSharper tooltips are only available if the syntax highlighting is enabled.
+If necessary, you can disable ReSharper tooltips by clearing the Replace Visual Studio tooltips for C++ checkbox on the page of ReSharper options.

 Here are some examples of context actions for C++: